epu-ntua/FITMAN-Anlzer/README.md

 Introduction
 ------------

-The FITMAN “Unstructured and Social Data Analytics” (U-SDA) Specific Enabler (FITMAN-Anlzer) aims at extracting unstructured data from selected social media platforms and web resources and at turning such user-generated content to knowledge to be used for the benefit of any manufacturing stakeholder.
+The FITMAN “Unstructured and Social Data Analytics” Specific Enabler (FITMAN-Anlzer) aims at extracting unstructured data from selected social media platforms and web resources and at turning such user-generated content to knowledge to be used for the benefit of any manufacturing stakeholder.
 It is responsible for:

 >1.
 Acquiring information based on predefined keywords and / or accounts / pages,
 2. Filtering relevant information (i.e. removing keywords and URLs),
-3. Running opinion mining and trend analysis techniques (based on the SVM algorithm) and
+3. Running opinion mining and trend analysis techniques (based on Support Vector Machines) and
 4. Presenting the emerging topics, sentiments and trends in an interactive way through intuitive visualizations (i.e. dashboards, tree maps, charts, galleries)..